Nagendra1997/dummypy/README.md

 - Private and public deployment
 - Auto fallback to cloud as a backup, if required.
 - Push notifications
-- Loadable module and scripting
+- Loadable modules and scripting
 - At no additional cost

 ### Prerequisites